 By simplifying your life, you can learn how to be happier, be in more control of your life, waste less of your valuable time, and more.
 All of this will allow you to enjoy life even more!

 Simple living is different for each person, but in general, a simplified life means that you are getting rid of any extra mental and physical clutter, so that you can have more time for the things that actually matter to you.

 I’m not saying that you need to do everything on the list below.
 Instead, I want you to think about what YOU actually enjoy in life, and work towards getting rid of the things you dislike and those that are not important to you.

-Related reads that will help you find ways to simplify your life in 2018:
+Related reads that will help you find ways to simplify your life:

 I talk about this a lot on Making Sense of Cents, but because TV is such a time waster, I feel like I need to keep bringing it up!